cmusatyalab/gabriel/README.md

     INFO     - Disable nagle (No TCP delay)  : 1
     INFO    --------------------------------------------------
     INFO    Start forwarding data
     ```

+    Gabriel by default uses UPnP to discover `control server` from the `ucomm server` and `cognitive engines`.
+    If this discovery protocol doesn't work in your case (possibly due to network settings), you can specify the IP address of `control server` directly.

+    ```
+    $ ./gabriel-ucomm -s x.x.x.x:8021
+    ```

     If `ucomm server` is successfully connected to `control server`, you can see